 Chevron has the capability to cease current operations and move one of our contracted drill ships to drill the relief well or contract a rig of opportunity.
 Our contracted drill ships do not have any equipment constraints with respect to drilling a relief well.
-The 10.175" casing shoe is selected as the intervention point for the relief well.
+The 13.75" casing shoe is selected as the intervention point for the relief well.

 There are no platforms or other infrastructure nearby that would hamper relief well operations.
 Relief well surface locations were selected to avoid subsurface hazards.
-High resolution geophysical and 3-D seismic data was evaluated near the drilling location to identify surface hazards that might impact the selection of a relief well location.
-Three potential relief well surface locations were selected.
-Selection of the actual location would be constrained by typical parameters such as planned inclination, benign water-bottom, wind and current direction, and subsurface hazard avoidance.
-Casing design for the relief well will be similar to that proposed for the development wells.
+High resolution geophysical AUV data and 3-D seismic data were evaluated to identify surface hazards that might impact the selection of a relief well location.
+Three potential relief well surface locations